grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 has finished.
 The pick_first policy will therefore automatically request a connection whenever a subchannel reports IDLE.

+TODO: When do we request re-resolution after the first pass is complete?
+note: due to sticky-TF change, PF should stay in TF even when it is given a new address list, or else it would break sticky-TF

 Once a subchannel does become READY, pick_first will unref all other subchannels.
 Note that the [connection backoff][backoff-spec] state is stored in the subchannel, so this means that we will lose backoff state